 · Keep Reading! – Earn a completion certificate once you've completed the program.

 Watauga Library is thrilled to announce its partnership with Page Turner.
 Starting June 7th, the library will give patrons access to a Virtual Tails & Tales Summer Reading Program geared towards children in grades K-3, that includes comedy shows, crafts, recipes, children’s book author interviews, guest performers, contests, games, and much more.
 Look for it on Readsquared.

-The 1st Wedneday of the full week each month at 3:30 p.m.
+The 3rd Thursday of each month at 3:30 p.m.